utopify/helix/README.md

 HELIX is an open, philanthropic effort.
 It is not a product, not a consultancy, and not owned by any vendor.
 It belongs to the higher education community.

 The double helix is a fitting metaphor.
 Two strands — data and governance — wound together into a structure that carries the blueprint for something larger.
 HELIX is the blueprint.
-What the global higher education community builds from it is the point.

 ---